stemoutreach/CodeCreateLab/README.md

 # Code & Create Lab

-**Learn by building.** Code & Create Lab is a self‑paced quest that walks students—from absolute beginners to budding roboticists—through the fundamentals of **Python programming**, **physical computing**, and **autonomous navigation**.
+**Learn by building.** Code & Create Lab is a self-paced quest that walks students—from absolute beginners to budding roboticists—through the fundamentals of **Python programming**, **physical computing**, and **robot motion**.

 Each **Guide** teaches skills.
 Each **Lab** applies those skills in a small project.
-By the final level, you’ll have a Pico‑powered robot that senses, moves, and navigates.
+By the final level, you’ll have a Pico-powered robot that you assembled, wired, and drove yourself.

 ---